maxomatic458/playit-minecraft-mod/README.md

 ``mc-timeout-secs`` timeout in seconds for the tunnel channel (default 30s)

-``autostart`` wether playit should automatically start with your server or singleplayer world (default server: true, client: false)
+``autostart`` whether playit should automatically start with your server or singleplayer world (default server: true, client: false)

 ### Other Links
 * [Playit bukkit plugin](https://www.spigotmc.org/resources/playit-gg.105566/) (this mod is basically a forge translation of this plugin)